LordSagan/TranscribersMod/README.md

     4- Building
       * So, you like building! or you don't.
 Doesn't matter, the building system will be easier and automatic!
       * Don't like building?
 Go and grab pre-builded homes, choose one and sprinkle around.
       * Like building?
-Try building testing area, where you can create masterpieces, copy and paste it to your city or sell the blueprint of it!
+Try build testing area, where you can create masterpieces, copy and paste it to your city or sell the blueprint of it!
       * You can also use auto-fill commands, so it will take a few clicks to finish your roads and buidlings.